-Camille has combined her experience in client counseling with a significant and varied litigation and trial practice.
-Camille regularly defends clients in arbitrations, administrative hearings, and bench and jury trials.
-Camille has managed and tried cases involving Title VII, sexual harassment, ADA, ADEA, FLSA, FMLA, wrongful discharge, defamation, whistle-blowing, procedural due process, equal protection, and the enforcement of covenants not to compete.
+She serves as both advisor and litigator, having had extensive experience defending clients in employment litigation.
+Camille has managed and tried cases involving Title VII, sexual harassment, ADA, ADEA, FLSA, FMLA, wrongful discharge, defamation, whistle-blowing, procedural due process, equal protection, constitutional claims, and the enforcement of covenants not to compete.
 She also regularly assists clients in mediation, arbitration and administrative hearings.

-Camille has a significant and varied litigation and trial practice, which includes the defense of leading pharmaceutical manufacturers in mass tort and coordinated litigation.
+Camille has a significant and varied litigation and trial practice, which includes the defense of leading pharmaceutical and medical device manufacturers in mass tort and coordinated litigation.
 She supervised the diet drug litigation for Wyeth in Utah.

 In 2003, Camille successfully defended the former vice president of the Salt Lake Olympic Committee in connection with an indictment arising out of the competition for the 2002 Winter Olympics, obtaining a judgment of acquittal at the close of the government’s case.